zvdy/DesignPatterns/Behavioral-Patterns/Chain-of-responsibility/README.md

 # Chain of Responsability

+## Intent

+Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

 ## Application
 * When you want to give more than one object the opportunity to handle a request, and you don't want to specify the receiver explicitly.
 * When you want to issue a request to one of several objects without specifying the receiver explicitly.